 Alice Rawstham (design critic) writing in the New York Times, June 2008

 There are many more sources where definitions of good design can be found but these, I think, cover the generally accepted ideas even though they are merely generalisations.
 It is difficult to pin down a truly satisfactory definition maybe because new designs to solve new problems are always being created.
 Especially with modern technologies new things never seen or imagined before are being created.
-So to tie things down to strictly prescribed criteria is impossible.

 Roughly speaking then, good design is about ensuring something is able to do a job well.
 It can be easily used for its purpose.
 Often, just by looking at a well-designed artefact, you can see immediately what it is for.
 A side effect of a well-designed artefact is that it has elegance and beauty.
 Maybe that is what beauty is, if something works well and does a job it is beautiful and elegant.